Drknyan/drknyan.github.io/README.md

 # 1.0.6

 Updated Index to remove contact us link on bottom of page as it was seperating components of the paragraph.

+# 1.0.7

+Updated email.js to the new default template of EmailJS.